isomerpages/govtech-dsa/pages/Award Categories.md

   <div class="col is-2"><img src="/images/icn_seo.svg"></div>
   <div class="col is-10">
     <h4>Best Search Engine Optimisation (SEO)*</h4>
     <p>This award recognises the government agencies with the highest SEO score scanned on the day after the qualification period.
-It is derived from the agency’s average mobile and desktop Informational Services SEO score on WOGAA Inspect.</p>
+It is derived from the agency’s average mobile and desktop Informational Websites' SEO score on WOGAA Inspect.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_accessibility.svg"></div>
   <div class="col is-10">
     <h4>Best Accessibility*</h4>
     <p>This award recognises the government agencies with the highest Accessibility score scanned on the day after the qualification period.
-It is derived from the agency’s average mobile and desktop Informational Services Accessibility score on WOGAA Inspect.</p>
+It is derived from the agency’s average mobile and desktop Informational Websites' Accessibility score on WOGAA Inspect.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_csat.svg"></div>
   <div class="col is-10">
     <h4>Best Customer Satisfaction for Transactional Services (CSAT)*</h4>
-    <p>This award recognises government agencies who have the highest Customer Satisfaction score based on the WOGAA Sentiments ratings collected.&nbsp;</p>
+    <p>This award recognises government agencies who have the highest Customer Satisfaction score based on the WOGAA Sentiments ratings collected.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_functionality.svg"></div>
   <div class="col is-10">
     <h4>Best Functionality*</h4>
-    <p>This award recognises the government agencies that achieved the best combination WOGAA Inspect score of Page Load Time, SEO and Accessibility across all their Informational Services.</p>
+    <p>This award recognises the government agencies that achieved the best combination WOGAA Inspect score of Page Load Time, SEO and Accessibility across all their Informational Websites.</p>
     <p>Each component is weighed equally and scanned on the day after the qualification period.
 Under each component, each government agency is ranked against all other agencies in the same size classification and is given a ranking score.
 The addition of the ranking scores makes up the total score, where the lower the score, the better.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_improvement.svg"></div>